-This course introduces students to quantitative and qualitative methods for engaging in meaningful research.
-The student, at the end of the course, will attain skills in research intent and design, methodology and technique, format and presentation, and data management.
-Throughout the course, the student's ability to use this knowledge to become a more effective researcher will be developed.
-In particular, the student will be able to develop a hypothesis about a research problem and develop related questions; frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support decisions in front of stakeholders.
+ENGR 600 Engineering Research Methods 3(3,0) This course in This course introduces students to quantitative and qualitative methods for engaging in meaningful re search.
+The student, at the end of the course, will atta in skills in research intent and de intent and design, methodology and technique, format and presentation, and data management. management.
+Throughout the course, the student's ability to use this knowledge to become a mo become a more effective researcher will be developed.
+In particular, the student will be able to develo able to develop a hypothesis about a research problem and develop related questions; frame the pro frame the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make informed decisions; provide technical documentation of all the phases of a re search project; evaluate feasibility of research proposals s; and present data to support de cisions in front of stakeholders.

-CCEE 690 Capstone Research Project

-A capstone course requiring group work in one of the emphasis areas offered by the Department.
-The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
-Pre-requisite: ENGL 217.
+CCEE 690 Capstone Research Project 3(3, 0) A capstone co ourse requiring group work in one of the emphasis ar eas offered by the Department.
+T he project is to be carried out under the supervision o f a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
+Prerequisite: ENGL 217.

-CCEE 695A Master Thesis I
+CCEE 695A Master Thesis I 3(3, 0)